-AAA including A in Mathematics (full entry requirements)
+AAA (full entry requirements)

 Economics is becoming more mathematical and now requires highly technical tools.
-This maths and economics degree is a toolbox you'll apply to solving economic problems.

 Economists build mathematical models to decipher patterns, predict future developments and recommend strategies.
 You'll have the opportunity to learn about these in real-life situations, and discuss their application.